-Five-Year Review: State Party Albania was among the first 30 ratifications that triggered entry into force of the convention on 1 August 2010.
-It views existing legislation as sufficient to ensure its implementation of the convention.
-Albania has participated in all of the convention’s international meetings, serves as the convention’s co-coordinator on stockpile destruction and retention, and has condemned the use of cluster munitions in Syria and elsewhere.
+Ten-Year Review: State Party Albania was among the first 30 ratifications that triggered entry into force of the convention on 1 August 2010.
+It regards existing law as sufficient to ensure its implementation of the convention.
+Albania has participated in all of the convention’s meetings and has condemned the use of cluster munitions in Syria and elsewhere.
+It has voted in favor of an annual United Nations (UN) resolution promoting implementation of the convention since 2015.

 In its initial transparency report for the convention provided in 2011, Albania confirmed that it has never used, produced, or stockpiled cluster munitions.